ralmodiel/jersey-jetty-executable-war-sample/README.md

    - edit pom.xml and un-comment the enunciate plugin
    - mvn clean package
-   - check the html generated inside the .\target\enunciate\build\docs\docs folder
+   - check the html generated inside the .\target\enunciate\build\docs\docs folder -

+To disable payload compression:
+   - edit web.xml and comment the <init-param> section for ContainerRequestFilters and ContainerResponseFilters.
+   -